BabylonJS/Documentation/content/setup/support/vsCode.md

 Once installed, a few plugins will help you have the best experience.
 You can search for them in the extension tab (Ctrl+Shift+d):

-1. [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) as well as the chrome browser
-2. [Shader languages support for VSCode](https://marketplace.visualstudio.com/items?itemName=slevesque.shader) for syntax highlighting and autocompletion in glsl shader
+1. [Shader languages support for VSCode](https://marketplace.visualstudio.com/items?itemName=slevesque.shader) for syntax highlighting and autocompletion in glsl shader
-3. [Babylon.js file viewer](https://marketplace.visualstudio.com/items?itemName=julianchen.babylon-js-viewer) can be used to display the content of a .babylon file directly in VSCode.
+2. [Babylon.js file viewer](https://marketplace.visualstudio.com/items?itemName=julianchen.babylon-js-viewer) can be used to display the content of a .babylon file directly in VSCode.
 It can be useful if you want to quickly check if your artist did a good job with an object and their names :)

 ## Keybindings setup

 Finally, I would recommend adding a few shortcuts to your environment.
 Follow the [guide](https://code.visualstudio.com/docs/getstarted/keybindings#_custom-keybindings-for-refactorings):

 1. To configure keyboard shortcuts the way you want, go to the menu under File > Preferences > Keyboard Shortcuts.
 (Code > Preferences > Keyboard Shortcuts on Mac)
-2. Click ```Open Keyboard Shortcuts (JSON)``` on the right side and add:
+2. Click `Open Keyboard Shortcuts (JSON)` on the right side and add:

 ```
 // Place your key bindings in this file to overwrite the defaults